 Our overall aim is to conduct the survey in a respectful and open way: we avoid covert research or deception methods.
-Our researchers and colleagues will inform participants on their involvement and their rights.
-Only adults, who can responsibly understand the implications of the involvement will be invited.
-All participants will be informed in writing and verbally, too, stating the possibility of opting out.
-All data processed will be anonymized.
+Our researchers and colleagues informed participants on their involvement and their rights.
+Only adults, who can responsibly understand the implications of the involvement were invited.
+All participants were informed in writing and verbally, too, stating the possibility of opting out.
+All data processed were anonymized.